HydraulicRobert/NotificationAPI/README.md

 Benefits include, but are not restricted to:
 - **Availability**: Thanks to caching the database won't be overwhelmed by the amount of people accessing it
 - **Security**: Improved security thanks to BCrypt hashed passwords and JWTs for authorization
-- **Maintainability**: Thanks to the usage of Java and my programming any features can be added with ease
+- **Maintainability**: Thanks to the usage of Java any feature can be added with ease

 The server also comes with a React based frontend in a [different](https://github.com/hydraulicRobert/dbProxyFrontend) repository.
 Soon the jwt gets written into the cookies.